 7.2.
 Confidentiality - data treatment

-Article 4 of Commission Decision 2001/423/EC mention that: "the highest level of detail in which data may be published or disseminated is the level of port to and from maritime coastal area.
+Article 4 of Commission Decision 2001/423/EC states that "the highest level of detail in which data may be published or disseminated is the level of port to and from maritime coastal area.
 The Commission may however publish at more aggregate level if the quality and/or completeness of information are not appropriate in such detail."

 8.2.
 Release calendar access

-For more information access the Calendar section on Statistics Estonia website.
+For more information, see the Calendar section on Statistics Estonia's website.

 8.3.
 Release policy - user access